 In this context a social graph means a graph that represents social relations between entities.

 The DSNP graph represents nodes as DSNP User Ids.

 Future.
 See the DSNP Whitepaper for foundational ideas.

 A "follow" is the act of publicly following a DSNP User Identity, which results in adding this DSNP User Id to a user's social graph.

 An "unfollow" is the act of publicly unfollowing a DSNP User Identity which results in the removal of this DSNP User Id from a user's social graph.

-There is no concept of "friendship" within the DSNP network.
-Friendship requires a mutual acknowledgement between 2 different DSNP User Identities.
-Friendship can be thought as "mutual following" - where 2 DSNP User Identities are following each other.
+There is currently no concept of "friendship" within the DSNP network.
+Friendship requires a mutual acknowledgment between two different DSNP User Identities.
+Friendship could be thought of as "mutual following" - where two DSNP User Identities are following each other.